-Purpose: If set, specifies the number of (imaginary) frequency points for the selfenergy calculation.
+Purpose: If set, specifies the number of (imaginary) frequency points for the self-energy calculation.

-The default value for the frequency points depends on the choice of the analytical continuation type.
+The default value for the frequency points depends on the choice of the analytical continutation type.
 For two-pole fitting (anacon_type ='two-pole'), the default value for frequency_points value is 40; for the Pade approximation (anacon_type ='pade') the default value for frequency_points is 100.
+For the freq_grid_type minimax, the default frequency_points is 6 gives the good accuracy.

 Note that the frequency_points only makes sense if qpe_calc or sc_self_energy is set, i.e., the post-processing-type self-energy calculation is required.